VOCdevShy/Q-Learning_Frozen_Lake/README.md

 <br>Ver.
 1.2.3</br>
 </br></h1>

-Like is name is telling, the project is an ultra-detailed version of the Frozen-Lake Q-Learning project.

 ## About the program
 Like is name is telling, the project is an ultra-detailed version of the Frozen-Lake Q-Learning project.
 <br>This program allow to train an agent on the Frozen-Lake game in a range of episodes that the user enter at the start of the program.
 This program use the Exploration X Exploitation method for the training.
 That means that the agent explore the environment but also use the updated Q-Table to have a better update of the Q-Table at the end.